top of page

 What Should Businesses Do Next?

-• Inventory all AI systems: Map which EU-granular risk tier your solution falls into
+1. Inventory All AI Systems: Map which EU-granular risk tier your solution falls into.
+Understanding where you stand is crucial.

-• Start complying early: The ‘AI Pact’ allows you to align voluntarily ahead of deadlines
+2. Start Complying Early: The ‘AI Pact’ allows you to align voluntarily ahead of deadlines.
+Why wait until the last minute?

-• Prepare human oversight procedures: Always have a responsible human in the loop for critical decisions
+4. Prepare Human Oversight Procedures: Always have a responsible human in the loop for critical decisions.
+This isn’t just about compliance; it’s about trust.

 Smiling woman in teal blouse poses indoors against a yellow-patterned wall.
 She exudes a warm, welcoming mood.